 The Senate year runs July 1 through June 30, with monthly meetings to be held beginning in July.
 Meetings will be conducted by Roberts Rules of Order and are expected to run no longer than 90 minutes.
 Additional meetings may be called as deemed necessary by the Senate President.

-Senate minutes are to be provided to Senate members via e-mail for review.
-Members will be notified of a deadline of at least three days to suggest changes to the minutes.
-Prior to the next regular Senate meeting, after the deadline has passed and the modifications have been made, the minutes are released to the campus via e-mail.
+Senate minutes are to be provided to Senate members via e-mail for review within two (2) weeks following the Senate meeting.
+Members will be notified of a deadline of at least three (3) days to suggest changes to the minutes.
 Final approval of the minutes will be voted on via e-mail prior to the next meeting by the Senators or at the next regular meeting.
+Minutes will be released to campus via e-mail after final approval.

 Meeting attendance is a vital part of the success of the Senate.
 More than 3 absences during a Senate year may be grounds for the Senate, by majority vote, to remove that person from the Senate.